 - Collecting data on INOKS' Key Impact Performance Indicators for all of its investees by using the Impact/ESG Monitoring Questionnaire. - Analysing the impact performance of an investee through quantitative (impact scoring and evolution of key indicators) and qualitative measurement and assessment (interviews with investees). - 3.
-Storing data and analysis comments (if any) on the Impact Management Tool. - Conducting portfolio analysis.
+Aggregating data at portfolio level. - Conducting portfolio analysis.
 Reporting and communicating on the overall impact of INOKS portfolio in the Annual Impact Report.